Voice over: the microphone, obscure object of desire

 Voice over, microphones and fetishism

-It's the most hotly debated topic in our profession, and one that comes up regularly: what's the best microphone?
-Go to any voice over Facebook group dedicated to our beautiful trade, and it's THE recurring question asked by newcomers to the profession... and not-so-newcomers.
+This is the most popular topic among French voice actors (and any voice actor) equipped with their own voice over recording studio, a question that comes up regularly: what's the best microphone for voice-overs?
+Go to any voice-over Facebook group dedicated to our wonderful profession, and it's THE recurring question asked by those new to the business... and those not so new.
 As if there was a single, universal answer.

 We sometimes ask this device to make up for a lack of technique, to compensate for dubious acoustics, to forgive a voice that is off, in short to make our takes perfect, like a magic wand.